SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining: Experiments and Results

 \subsection{Ablations on DR and training label maps}

-The following ablation study seeks to validate several aspects of the proposed method, starting with the DR strategy.
-We first focus on the intensity profiles of the synthetic scans by training four variants: \textit{(i)}~SynthSeg-R, which is resolution-specific; \textit{(ii)}~SynthSeg-RC, which is specific to both resolution and contrast, and where we use normal priors estimated on each target domain~\cite{billot_partial_2020}; \textit{(iii)}~a variant with extended GMM uniform priors ($\mu \in [0, 255]$, $\sigma \in [0, 35]$, as opposed to $\mu \in [10, 240]$, $\sigma \in [1, 25]$); and \textit{(iv)}~a variant with tighter priors ($\mu \in [50, 200]$, $\sigma \in [1, 15]$).
-Overall, SynthSeg-R and SynthSeg-RC assess the effect of constraining the synthetic intensity profiles to look more realistic, whereas the two last variants study the sensibility to the ranges of the uniform GMM priors.
-In addition, we train two networks by ablating the bias and spatial augmentations respectively.
+We now validate several aspects of our method, starting with the DR strategy.
+We first focus on the intensity profiles of the synthetic scans by training four variants: \textit{(i)}~SynthSeg-R, which is resolution-specific; \textit{(ii)}~SynthSeg-RC, which we retrain for every new combination of contrast and resolution by using domain-specific Gaussian priors for the GMM and resolution parameters~\citep{billot_partial_2020,billot_joint_2021}, \textit{(iii)}~a variant using slightly tighter GMM uniform priors ($\mu \in [10, 240]$, $\sigma \in [1, 25]$, instead of $\mu \in [0, 255]$, $\sigma \in [0, 35]$); and \textit{(iv)}~a variant with even tighter priors ($\mu \in [50, 200]$, $\sigma \in [1, 15]$).
+SynthSeg-R and SynthSeg-RC assess the effect of constraining the synthetic intensity profiles to look more realistic, whereas the two last variants study the sensitivity of the chosen GMM uniform priors.
+Finally, we train three more networks by ablating the lesion simulation, bias field, and spatial augmentation, respectively.

-Figure~\ref{fig:ablation} shows that, crucially, narrowing the distributions of the generated scans in SynthSeg-R and SynthSeg-RC to simulate a specific contrast and/or resolution, leads to a consistent decrease in accuracy: despite retraining them on each target domain, they are on average lower than SynthSeg by 1.1 and 2 Dice points respectively.
-Interestingly, the variant with larger GMM priors obtains scores almost identical to the reference SynthSeg, whereas restricting these priors (at the risk of excluding intensities encountered in real scans) leads to substantially poorer performance (2.3 fewer Dice points on average).
-Finally, the bias and deformation ablations highlight the impact of those two augmentations (average loss of 3.6 and 4.2 Dice points respectively).
+Figure~\ref{fig:ablation} shows that, crucially, narrowing the distributions of the generated scans in SynthSeg-R and SynthSeg-RC to simulate a specific contrast and/or resolution, leads to a consistent decrease in accuracy: despite retraining them on each target domain, they are on average lower than SynthSeg by 1.4 and 2.6 Dice points respectively.
+Interestingly, the variant with slightly tighter GMM priors obtains scores almost identical to the reference SynthSeg, whereas further restricting these priors (at the risk of excluding intensities encountered in real scans) leads to poorer performance (2.1 fewer Dice points on average).
+Finally, the bias and deformation ablations highlight the impact of those two augmentations (loss of 3.7 and 4.3 Dice points, respectively), whereas ablating the lesion simulation mainly affects the ADNI and FLAIR datasets, where the ageing subjects are more likely to present lesions (average loss of 3.9 Dice points).